priyankadogra/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 #### ❓Question #1:

 What are some limitations of vibe checking as an evaluation tool?
 ##### ✅ Answer: Vibe checking is highly subjective.
 Something that would be make sense to me might not make sense to someone else.
-Since it is subjctive it would be hard to scale in real world applications.
+Since it is subjective it would be hard to scale in real world applications.

 ### 🚧 Advanced Build (OPTIONAL):